runningthree/EPAM-task-looking-for-array-elements/README.md

 1. Implement "GetIntegersCount(int[], int[])" method in the [IntegersCounter.cs](LookingForArrayElements/IntegersCounter.cs) file.
 The method should count all elements of "arrayToSearch" array that appears in "elementsToSearchFor" array.

-Here's an example for ["GetIntegersCount_ParametersAreValid_ReturnsResult"](LookingForArrayElements.Tests/IntegersCounterTests.cs) unit test.
+Here's an example for ["GetIntegersCount_ParametersAreValid_ReturnsResult"](LookingForArrayElements.Tests/IntegersCounterTests.cs#L55) unit test.

-arrayToSearch is an array of integers with { 1, 2, 3, 4, 5, 6, 7, 8, 9 } elements, and elementsToSearchFor is an array of integers with { 2, 5, 8 } elements.
+arrayToSearch is an array with { 1, 2, 3, 4, 5, 6, 7, 8, 9 } elements, and elementsToSearchFor is an array with { 2, 5, 8 } elements.

 | Position in arrayToSearch  | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |----------------------------|---|---|---|---|---|---|---|---|---|